17 April 2010

-Core Data Tutorial: How To Use NSFetchedResultsController
+Core Data Tutorial for iOS: How To Use NSFetchedResultsController

 Screenshot of Batch Fetching Output